 Your child is expected to learn their multiplication tables.
 Each week your child will be sent home with a practise sheet which will indicate which table they need to be working on.

 Each half term we will provide an open ended project based on an area of the curriculum that we are learning about.
 This project will be set in the first week of the half term.

 Children will be asked to return their projects to school just before the end of half term.
 We will then invite you to an open afternoon where children will be able to share their work with family and friends.

 Homework is an important part of your child’s weekly learning and we urge you to set up a clear routine with your child so they can complete homework by the deadline.
-Children who fail to complete the weekly homework will be asked to attend homework club.
+Children who fail to complete the weekly homework will be asked to attend a catchup club.
 This takes place during the lunch hour.
 Parents of those children who are persistently attending homework club will be invited in to school to meet with the year leader to discuss how we can support you and your child with homework.

 Try more, learn more, achieve more!

 No comments have been left yet.